marcransome/MRBrew/README.md

 [MRBrew performOperation:[MRBrewOperation installOperation:[MRBrewFormula formulaWithName:@"appledoc"]] delegate:nil];
 ```

 Each call to `performOperation:delegate:` spawns a subprocess in a separate thread that won't interrupt processing in the rest of your app.
 Multiple operations can be performed by making repeated calls to `performOperation:delegate:`.
-Operations are performed concurrently by default, but can also be performed serially by setting `[MRBrew concurrentOperations:NO]`.
+Operations are placed into a queue and executed concurrently by default, but can also be performed serially by setting `[MRBrew concurrentOperations:NO]`.

 #### Custom operations
 The convenience methods provided by `MRBrewOperation` cover only a small subset of the actual operations supported by Homebrew.
 To perform an operation that does not already have an associated convenience method defined, use the following `MRBrewOperation` class method when creating your operation object: